-Climb the mountain of your dreams while raising funds to support the transformative wilderness experiences that BCM provides for under-resourced youth.
-We offer climbs for all skill levels, whether you’re a first-time climber or an experienced mountaineer.
-Each climb is run by professional guides to ensure you have a great experience, and successful fundraisers also receive a gear package and multiple discount promotions to support their climbs thanks to our generous corporate sponsors.
-Check out the peaks that you can climb with the 2018 Summit for Someone program below!
+Take on the mountain adventure of your dreams while raising funds to support the transformative wilderness experiences that BCM provides for under-resourced youth.
+We offer experiences that are appropriate for all outdoor enthusiasts with a solid foundational level of fitness, regardless of specific climbing or mountaineering skills.
+Each trip is run by professional guides to ensure you have a great experience.

 For more information about how the Summit for Someone program supports youth programming at Big City Mountaineers, head to our Frequently Asked Questions page.

 We will be announcing our roster of 2019 Summit for Someone adventures near the end of September.
 Please check back then to see what we have planned for our next adventure fundraising season!

 If you have an idea for a custom Summit for Someone challenge that you’d like to pursue, please get in touch any time to start planning with the support of Big City Mountaineers, or check out the Custom Challenge page for more info.
 Any adventure can be paired with any fundraising goal so that your personal outdoor pursuits also help to get more under-resourced youth outdoors.

 2018 Summit for Someone climbs

 Registration for all 2018 Summit for Someone climbs has ended.
 The trips listed below will be running in the near future.
 Feel free to check out our 2018 SFS recap to see great photos of all our fundraising adventures this year and get inspired to join us in 2019.